robseb/rsyocto/README.md

 * **Robin Sebastian**

 *rsYocto* was developed a year ago as a student project by me and further for my master thesis optimized.
 No companies are involved in this project.
-I ‘m looking for an interesting job offer up to summer 2020 to  share and advance my shown skills.
+I ‘m looking for an interesting job offer up to summer 2020 to  share and deepen my shown skills.